Rubin-unige/assignment1_rt/README.md

 - **Solutions**<br>
 1. Limit Turtle's Velocity<br>
 A velocity constraint of between **5** and **-5** has been enforced.
 This ensures that the turtle moves at a manageable speed, allowing the system sufficient time to process movement commands and react to boundary conditions effectively.
 The loop rate for processing messages is set to 10 Hz, meaning the system processes 10 messages per second.
 By restricting velocity to this range, the turtle's position updates occur smoothly, preventing excessive overshoot due to high-speed movement.<br>
+Look at [error explaination](#error-handling-issue) section above for explanation of the code.<br>
 Even with velocity constraints, minor overshoot may still occur because of message delays or edge cases.
-For such scenarios, an auto-adjustment mechanism has been added to bring the turtle back within boundaries when overshoot is detected.<br>
+For such scenarios, an auto-adjustment mechanism is suggested to be added to bring the turtle back within boundaries when overshoot is detected.
-Look at [error explaination](#error-handling-issue) section above for explanation of the code.

 2. Auto-adjust Position Near Boundary<br>
 After the turtle stops, we need to check if it has overshot the boundary.
 If the turtle has moved past the defined boundaries, we reposition it back within the allowed area.
-This is achieved by checking the turtle’s position and, if necessary, applying corrective movement to bring it back inside the boundary.
+This is achieved by checking the turtle’s position and applying corrective velocities.

   - Check for Overshoot: